-The Company purchases excess insurance coverage from financially stable third-party insurance companies.
+The Company purchases insurance coverage from financially stable third-party insurance companies.
 The Company maintains comprehensive internal security and loss prevention programs aimed at mitigating the financial impact of theft.

-The Company continued repayment on its long-term debt, relating to the mortgage on the distribution centre, paying down \$1.8 million in fiscal 2016.
-The Company paid \$0.20 dividends per share in fiscal 2016 totalling \$12.8 million compared to \$0.20 dividends per share totalling \$12.9 million in fiscal 2015.
+As of November 6, 2017 the Company had fully repaid all its long-term debt.
+The Company paid \$0.20 dividends per share in fiscal 2018 totalling \$12.7 million, similar to fiscal 2017.
 With regard to dividend policy, the Board of Directors considers the Company's earnings per share, cash flow from operations, the level of planned capital expenditures and its cash and marketable securities.
 The targeted payout ratio is approximately 50% to 80% of sustainable earnings per share, 50% to 75% of cash flow from operations with consideration as to the ability to augment the dividend from the liquidity on the Company's balance sheet, if these targets are missed in a given year.
 The Board of Directors reviews these guidelines regularly.